Points to consider while carrying special baggage

 Contact us for further details before booking the ticket.

-- The above rules will apply on our international sectors as well subject to local laws and necessary permits.
+- The above rules will also apply to our international sectors, subject to local laws and necessary permits.

 - Air India will levy a handling charge of USD 100 (or equivalent amount plus local taxes) per firearm and/or 50 cartridges.